KarlCF/aws-developer-associate-notes/ci-cd-codecommit-codebuild-codedeploy-codepipeline/Readme.md

 * You can specify a VPC configuration (VPC ID, Subnet ID, Security Group ID), and then access VPC resources
 * Use cases: integration tests, data query, internal load balancers

+### CodeBuild Security

+* To access resources in your VPC, make sure you specify a VPC configuration for your CodeBuild
+* Secrets in CodeBuild:
+  * Environment variables can reference parameter store parameters
+  * Environment variables can reference secrets manager secrets

 ### CodeDeploy Overview

 * AWS CodeDeploy is a service that automates code deployments to any instance, including Amazon EC2 instances and instances running on-premises